DougLuke/dougtestnetlify/content/home/books.md

 weight = 63  # Order that this section will appear.

 title = "Books"
-subtitle = "A short subtitle"
+subtitle = "Support for books I have written"

 [content]
   # Page type to display.
 E.g. project.